 All autopistols.
 How about including 3 spare magazines (1 for in the gun and 2 spare) in the box.
 For that matter, how about including spare magazine for detachable magazine fed rifles..22 RF rifles.
 How about decent looking stocks on inexpensive .22 RF rifles.
 Doesn't have to be fancy wood, just something that looks like a stock on a center fire rifle instead of an afterthought chewed out by angry, drunk termites on drugs.

 Shotguns.
 How about offering 24" ribbed barrels for field work with either an adjustable choke or choke tubes.
-You lose very little in ballistics and have a very fast swinging shotgun.308 Enfield conversion kits.
+You lose very little in ballistics and have a very fast swinging shotgun.
+While they are at it, include an adapter to reliably feed the varios "mini shells.".308 Enfield conversion kits.
 The .303 British Enfield rifles are rugged and reliable but hampered by ammo availability.
 Conversion kits to .308 Win (barrel, magazine, ejector, and bolt head) were common in the UK but seldom seen here.
 There are lots of No. 4 and No. 5 rifles in circulation that could use these kits.
 Currently only the older Mk 1s seem to be available in .308.

 Please email comments or questions to Fr.
 Frog by clicking here.